TaimoorRana/MCGA/README.md

 [![Build Status](https://travis-ci.org/Taimoorrana1/MCGA.svg?branch=master)](https://travis-ci.org/Taimoorrana1/MCGA)

 # About
 MCGA is a mobile Campus Guide application that is meant to help new incoming students navigate and familiarize themselves with Concordia University - Montréal’s two campuses.
-It is an project implemented using the Android platform.
+It is a project implemented using the Android platform.

 # Screenshots
 <img src="https://github.com/Taimoorrana1/MCGA/raw/readme-nice-nice/screenshots/screen.4.png" width="300" height="530">